-The wonderful Luang Prabang, guide of what to see and do
+Guide of what to see and what do in Luang Prabang

 The city of Luang Prabang is located in northern Laos.
 It is situated between the Mekong River and the Nam Khan River, is surrounded by mountains and is full of beautiful temples that are worth visiting.